JustinTareq7/COMP-3005-Database-Project/README.txt

 3. As the user, when entering values, be sure that they are up to a certain length.
 Be aware of these things: ISBN varchar(13), title varchar(40), genre varchar(20), first_name varchar(60),last_name varchar(60), shipping_date varchar(20), street_address varchar(20), city varchar(20), postal_code varchar(6),country varchar(20),card_type varchar(20), card_number varchar(16), card_expiry_date varchar(20), three_digit_code varchar(3), and order_date varchar(20).
 You'll know when you have
 to enter these values.
 Also, first_name varchar(60) and last_name varchar(60) are when you're entering the information regarding the author as well as the person who is being billed an order and the person who is getting a shipped product.
+When entering a date, it must be something like this: June 17, 1997.

                             Instructions